The Chronology of Revelation

 Jesus Himself stated that He would appear “on the clouds of the sky, with power and great glory” and that “all the nations of the earth will mourn” when they see Him (Matthew 24:30).
 Furthermore, He stated that He “will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other” (24:31).

-The aforementioned events, which imminently will precede the first and primary Rapture, will not occur at the very beginning, nor at the very end, of the 70th Week (commonly referred to as the “tribulation” period).
-Rather, they will take place during the cosmic and global upheavals that will transpire subsequent to the opening of the Sixth Seal of the heavenly scroll, as described by Jesus (Matthew 24:29) and by John (Revelation 6:12-14).
+The aforementioned events, which will be part of the main resurrection and Rapture phenomenon, will not occur at the very beginning, nor at the very end, of the 70th Week (commonly, but not biblically, referred to as the “tribulation period”).
+Rather, they will take place during the cosmic and global upheavals, which will transpire subsequent to the opening of the Sixth Seal of the heavenly scroll, as described by Jesus (Matthew 24:29; Mark 13:24,25) and by John (Revelation 6:12-14).

-I believe the events immediately following the opening of the Sixth Seal will take place about a year prior to the end of the 70th Week (Isaiah 34:8, 61:2, 63:4—see The Seventh Year) and will be followed, chronologically, by the opening of the Seventh Seal: the Day of the Lord.
-The extraordinary phenomena described by Jesus in Matthew 24:30,31 parallel Paul’s clear descriptions of the Rapture event in 1 Corinthians 15:52 and in 1 Thessalonians 4:16,17.
+I believe the events immediately following the opening of the Sixth Seal probably will take place about a year prior to the end of the 70th Week (Isaiah 34:8, 61:2, 63:4—see The Seventh Year) and will be followed, chronologically, by the appearance in heaven of a great multitude of raptured believers (Revelation 7:9,10).
+Then, the opening and onset of the Seventh Seal: the Day of the Lord will be imminent.
+The extraordinary phenomena described by Jesus in Matthew 24:30,31 and Mark 13:26,27 parallel Paul’s clear descriptions of the Pre-Wrath Rapture event in 1 Corinthians 15:52,53 and in 1 Thessalonians 4:16,17.
 (See The Rapture for a detailed analysis.)

-Due to the intense “cosmic disturbances” of the Sixth Seal period, vast numbers of people on the earth, recoiling in sheer terror, will be hiding in caves and under rocks (Revelation 6:15).
-They will see, and want to hide from, “the face of him who sits on the throne” (6:16).
-They will mourn because they will have been left behind to face the looming wrath of God.
-(This is not the same as the mourning done by those in Jerusalem for their Messiah, Jesus, when He returns to earth at the end of the 70th Week—Zechariah 12:10b).
+Now, backing up a bit, due to the gigantic earthquake and the intense “cosmic disturbances” (visible changes in the sun, moon, and stars) of the Sixth Seal period, vast numbers of people on the earth, recoiling in sheer terror, will be hiding in caves and under rocks (Revelation 6:15).
+They will see, and want to hide from, “the face of Him who sits on the throne” (6:16)—that is, Jesus in the clouds above them.
+They will mourn (Matthew 24:30) because they will have been left behind to face the looming wrath of God—unless they immediately repent and embrace Jesus as their Lord and Savior and are saved unto eternal life.
+(Their mourning is not the same as the mourning done by those in Jerusalem for the suffering of their Messiah, Jesus, when He returns to earth at the end of the 70th Week—Zechariah 12:10b).

 Jesus will appear in the clouds above the earth

-1. to have believers, previously both dead and alive, gathered to be with Him at the Rapture, as well as
+1. to gather believers, both dead and alive, to be with Him at the Rapture, as well as

-2. to cause unbelievers to be aware that the wrath and vengeance of God is about to be discharged upon the earth during the initial portion of the Day of the Lord period—which will commence soon after the opening of the Seventh Seal.
+2. to cause unbelievers to be aware that the wrath and vengeance of God is about to be discharged upon the earth during the “day of vengeance” period—which will commence when the Seventh Seal is opened.

-See the bottom of The Chronology of Revelation—Part 3 page to view a graphic table showing the location of the Pre-Wrath Rapture, along with passages in Revelation (as well as a few passages from other books of the Bible), and when I believe they will occur during the 70th Week.
+See the The 70th Week and Extensions: “Pre-Wrath” Rapture chart showing the timing of the Pre-Wrath Rapture, along with passages in Revelation (as well as a few passages from other books of the Bible), and when I believe they will occur during the 70th Week.

 144,000 sealed

-Soon after the Pre-Wrath Rapture takes place, four angels will be standing by (Revelation 7:1), ready to blow out the first four devastating Trumpet Judgments upon the land, sea, and trees of the earth (7:3, 8:6-12).
+Soon after the Pre-Wrath Rapture takes place on a Rosh haShanah = Feast of Trumpets, four angels will be standing by (Revelation 7:1), ready to blow out the first four devastating Trumpet Judgments upon the land, sea, and trees of the earth (7:3, 8:6-12).
 The four angels will be told not to harm the land, sea, or trees until a seal is placed on the foreheads of 144,000 members from the twelve tribes of Israel (7:3-8).

 Some believe that this group of 144,000 is symbolic, rather than literal, and that its members are representative of the Church or of some other segment of Gentile believers (such as a specially “anointed” class of Jehovah’s Witnesses, for example).
 I disagree completely.
 As emphasized early in this commentary, I feel it is important to distinguish between symbolic and literal passages in Revelation; and I never have seen any convincing explanation why these are not, literally, 144,000 members from the tribes of Israel, as the passage indicates.